 Sellercloud is fully integrated with CommerceHub, which enables clients to synchronize and manage their e-commerce operation with various retail channels.
 Some of these channels include:

 Some channels are integrated through Sellercloud’s core like Home Depot or Bed Bath and Beyond.
 However, others may be integrated using plugins.
 For example, Lowe’s is integrated through CommerceHub EDI via plugins.
 These plugins control e-commerce operations, such as imports for orders and inventory, between the channel and Sellercloud.
 The plugins act as a bridge to allow the seamless transfer of information.

 Commerce Hub will supply test and production credentials as well as test files and a supplier test plan.
 Once all the test cases have been successfully completed, Commerce Hub will supply the production credentials and move your account to production.

 CommerceHub can sometimes send more than one delimiter per file.
-However, Sellercloud cannot process these files which can result in missing orders.
+However, Sellercloud cannot process these files, which can result in missing orders.
 CommerceHub can apply what is called a “ceiling limit.”
 This defines the number of file types allowed per upload.
-Delimiters for each file type can be setup for individual supplier-retailer relationship.
+Delimiters for each file type can be set up for an individual supplier-retailer relationship.

 CommerceHub uses various industry communications and file format options for the transfer of e-commerce operations between sellers and channels.
 Sellercloud uses the following integrations to transfer EDI files between CommerceHub: